renatols-jf/spboot-chassi/README.md

 List<String> aList = TimedOperation.<List<String>>http().execute(() -> Collections.emptyList()); //Pretend this is an HTTP request!
 ```

+A negligible difference (of a few milliseconds) can be expected between the final log, prometheus
+output, and the health request output.
+That happens because these calculations happen at the end
+of the request, but the timer is still ticking.
+We could stop the timer as soon as the domain logic
+is over for this wrap-up to use a stopped timer, but this is part of the request after all.
+Be it as it may, a future release will include a configuration to stop the timer.

 ## Configuration
 Although a configuration module exists and is accessible via `Chassis.getInstance().getConfig()`,
 currently no changes to the configurations can be made.
 Be it as it may, the following